 While Tulane doesn't allow students to join fraternities until the spring semester, we want those students to make an informed decision about whether to join a fraternity and, should they decide to do so, which one to join.
 Taking time throughout the fall to get to know members of each fraternity in relaxed, casual settings allows students to focus on academics without feeling pressure to rush into a decision about fraternity membership.

 Do you make exceptions to the requirements to go through recruitment?

 No. Our IFC chapters have a strong commitment to academic achievement; the all-IFC GPA is currently 3.375.
 Interested men should display a similar commitment and prioritize their academic responsibilities before seeking fraternity membership.
 Likewise, our fraternities and sororities expect members to hold themselves to higher standards of personal behavior than the average student might.
 Therefore students who are not in good disciplinary standing with the University are not eligible to join these organizations.

 Fraternities that extend bids to students who do not meet the eligibility requirements to join will be subject to charges under the Code of Student Conduct.

 What if I am trying to resolve an issue with a grade in a course (make-up exam, received an incomplete, petitioning to have a grade changed, waiting for transfer credits, etc.)?

-All issues with GPAs or credit hours must be reconciled, with documentation provided to the Office of Fraternity and Sorority Programs, by Wednesday, January 25, 2017 at 5 p.m. central time.
+All issues with GPAs or credit hours must be reconciled, with documentation provided to the Office of Fraternity and Sorority Programs, by Friday, January 22, 2021, at 5 p.m.
+CST.

 How much does it cost to be in a fraternity?

-The first semester of membership is generally the most expensive, because there are one-time new member, initiation, and badge fees.
-Costs in the first semester average $600 - $1500.
-Thereafter they range from $500 to $1200 per semester.
+The first semester of membership is generally the most expensive because there are one-time, new-member, initiation, and badge fees.
+Costs in the first semester average $600–$1500.
+Thereafter they range from $500–$1200 per semester.